denwa-dev/tenzies-react-native/README.md

 # Tenzies Dice Game

-Roll dice, lock dice.
+Roll a set of dice
+Lock a dice when its number matches
 Get 10 of the same number to win!

 ## How to run